What we have done

 Participants agreed that an established weeds network could support people to work in a more coordinated way across the region, and that they should communicate more often with decision-makers about priorities, results and resourcing.

 Kylie Weatherall presents at the 2015 Weeds Forum

 What we are doing

 We are excited to have developed the Kimberley Weeds Network.
 The intention of the Network is to build on the great momentum already generated throughout the region, support a regional voice, extend regional awareness and improve opportunities for collaboration and funding.

 The Kimberley Weeds Network news is now a regular publication and keeps people connected, spreading weeds news, not new weeds.

 The newsletter is a compilation of stories about Kimberley weeds, control activities, priorities, research and history from people and organisations from the east to the west.
 Thanks to the many contributors so far.
 You can read the newsletters here:

 Before Covid-19, a 2020 Weeds Forum was fairly and squarely on the agenda for the Network, to bring weedos together to share important information.
 Instead, we have been gathering online to discuss weeds and approaches to containment and control in the Kimberley.
 These gatherings have evolved into mini-forums, where network members, experts and on-ground managers are invited to deliver short presentations about a particular weed project or concern, and where discussions are facilitated.
-These mini-forums are recorded and uploaded to YouTube and links are emailed to the network, allowing members to catch up on missed sessions.
+These mini-forums are recorded and uploaded and links are emailed to the network, allowing members to catch up on missed sessions.

 The following links have been made publicly available: